MaximilianSti/ocmmed_mirror/README.md

 ## Pipeline
 The gene expression data is converted into one set of reaction weights for each experimental condition.
 These weights are then used to find a context-specific network which fits the transcriptomics.
-Afterwards, the reaction-enumeration method is applied to obtain multiple solutions
+Afterwards, DEXOM is used to enumerate multiple solutions (reaction-enumeration & diversity-enumeration) The DEXOM solutions are merged and used to construct the new metabolic model which is saved as an SBML file.

 ## Todo
-diversity-enum for more enumeration solutions integrate slurm cluster pipeline? merge enumeration solutions into one model, which can be exported as an sbml
+integrate slurm cluster pipeline?